 Kramer and his team focused more on the role of retinoic acid (RA).
 It showed that signaling from its receptor (RAR) is the hyperactivity’s trigger.
 They discovered that RA floods the retina and stimulates the retinal ganglion cells to make more retinoic acid receptors.
 These receptors make ganglion cells hyperactive and create a constant buzz of activity.
 This submerges the visual scene preventing the brain from picking out noise signals.

 Kramer said that once we inhibit the receptors for retinoic acid, we reverse the process shutting off the hyperactivity.
 People losing their hearing often get tinnitus.
 This is a ringing in the ears which worsens the situation.
 Kramer’s team found that retinoic acid does something similar in the retinal degeneration.
-Inhibiting of the retinoic acid receptor makes it possible to decrease the noise while unmasking the signal.
+Inhibiting the retinoic acid receptor makes it possible to decrease the noise while unmasking the signal.

 A genetically encoded reporter from mouse RP models showed elevated RAR signaling in degenerated retinas.
 Enhancing RAR signaling in healthy retinas will mimic the pathophysiology of degenerating retinas.